Supernova (2020 film): Production

 In October 2019, it was announced Colin Firth and Stanley Tucci had joined the cast of the film, with Harry Macqueen directing from a screenplay he wrote, with StudioCanal distributing in the United Kingdom.
+The film was shot by Dick Pope.
 The film's soundtrack was written and recorded by Keaton Henson.

 Release

 The film had its world premiere at the 68th San Sebastián International Film Festival on 22 September 2020 in competition for the Golden Shell, and was released in the United Kingdom on 25 June 2021, by StudioCanal.
 In October 2020, Bleecker Street acquired U.S. distribution rights to the film and released it in the United States on 29 January 2021.

 It was selected in official competition at London Film Festival, San Sebastian Film Festival and Rome Film festival in 2020.

 Reception

 Review aggregator website Rotten Tomatoes reports that 90% of 205 critic reviews are positive for the film.
 Critics consensus on the website reads, "Led by moving performances from Colin Firth and Stanley Tucci, Supernova is a heartbreaking look at the emotional toll that comes with accepting mortality."
 Metacritic calculated a weighted average score of 73 out of 100, based on 31 reviews, citing "generally favorable reviews".

 It was a 'Critic's Pick' in The New York Times with Glenn Kenny calling the film "spectacularly moving".
 The Washington Post gave it four stars out of four.
 Justin Chang from Los Angeles Times said the film "shouldn't be missed".

 The film was short-listed for two BAFTA Awards in the UK in 2021 including Best British Feature.

 It was selected in the Best Feature category at the European Film Awards in 2021.

 In 2022, Supernova was voted as one of the 'Best British Films of the 21st Century' in a poll by critics.

-In a Variety interview in 2025 Stanley Tucci called the film a "career highlight", saying: "It’s an absolutely beautiful film.
+In an interview in 2025 Stanley Tucci called the film a "career highlight", saying: "It’s an absolutely beautiful film.
 I love that director [Harry Macqueen] and it got wonderful reviews and everything, though there were no awards or anything like that.
 That made me sad for the director/writer because I think he’s extraordinary.
 Getting an independent film about that subject off the ground like that is hard, and I wanted him to have more.
 I wanted him to have more success afterward."